syuabov/DemoSite/README.md

-# MTJ Jewelry - Modern E-commerce Website
+#Jewelry - Modern E-commerce Website

 A beautiful, modern jewelry e-commerce website built with React, TypeScript, and Firebase.
-Features smooth animations, responsive design, and a comprehensive product management system.
+Features smooth animations, a responsive design, and a comprehensive product management system.

 ## ✨ Features